Enhancement attacks in biomedical machine learning: Introduction

 \section{Introduction}

-Machine learning has demonstrated great real-world success across numerous fields.
-However, adversarial attacks, or data manipulations designed to alter the prediction \cite{Biggio2012-uv}, present a threat to real-world machine learning applications.
-Adversarial attacks include evasion attacks, where only test data are manipulated, or poisoning attacks, where the attacker may contribute manipulated test and/or training data \cite{Biggio2018-ka}.
+Machine learning has demonstrated great success across numerous fields.
+However, the success of these models is not immune to attacks.
+Adversarial attacks, or data manipulations designed to alter the prediction \cite{Biggio2012-uv}, threaten real-world machine learning applications.
+Adversarial attacks include evasion attacks \cite{Biggio2013-sn,Szegedy2013-en,Goodfellow2014-sv,Biggio2018-ka}, where only test data are manipulated, or poisoning attacks \cite{Munoz-Gonzalez2017-lg,Biggio2012-uv,Biggio2018-ka,Cina2022-of}, where the attacker may contribute manipulated test and/or training data.
 Understanding adversarial attacks and developing corresponding defenses is crucial to the integrity of machine learning applications.

+Machine learning is becoming increasingly prevalent in biomedical research---including biomedical imaging.
+Previous studies of adversarial attacks in medical imaging have focused on clinical applications where a malicious party would be interested in altering the prediction outcomes for financial or other purposes.
+Most of these studies implemented evasion attacks \cite{Finlayson2018,Finlayson2019-ec,Yao2021-ml,Ma2021-qg,Bortsova2021-cn,Ma2021-qg}, while a smaller subset used poisoning attacks \cite{Nwadike2020-gn,Feng2021-sd,Matsuo2021-au,Rosenblatt2022-zs}.